cjphawes/hangman-project-three/README.md

 ## Credits

+- I used Matthew Hsu [Github repo](https://github.com/mahsu/IndexingExercise/blob/master/5000-words.txt) for gathering the words to use.
-- I used [Chat GPT](https://chat.openai.com/) to make all the words in my `rules.py` variable to follow PEP8 standards with the character line limit.
+- [Chat GPT](https://chat.openai.com/) reformatted all the words in my `rules.py` file to follow PEP8 standards with the character line limit.
+- [iEmoji.com](https://www.iemoji.com/view/emoji/40/symbols/) is where I found the code for each emoji used.
+- The title of Hangman Havoc used [ASCII ](https://ascii.co.uk/text) text.
+- I used the [ANSI Escape Sequence](https://blog.finxter.com/how-to-print-bold-text-in-python/) method for making words/numbers bold and this showed me how to use the [Colorama](https://blog.finxter.com/how-to-print-bold-text-in-python/) package for the coloring of text.
 -

 ## Reminders